DanialArab/SQL/Complete SQL Mastery/SQL_Points.md

-# Here are some good points I encountered during Leetcoding, not found them in the Complete SQL Mastery:
+## Here are some good points I encountered during my Leetcoding, but not found them in the Complete SQL Mastery:

 1. When I need to make a query to return some kind of consecutive records, it is good to think of either self join or lag and lead functions.